 The Director of the School notifies continuing students of the dates designated for academic advisement.
 Students can look on web advisor for the courses that they need and meet with their advisors for academic advisement.
-Students are assigned in the restricted sections, such as clinical sections.
+Restricted sections, such as clinical sections are assigned.